Moberly–Jourdain incident: Background

-Moberly, born in 1846, was the tenth of fifteen children.
+Charlotte Anne Moberly, born in 1846, was the tenth of fifteen children.
 She came from a professional background; her father, George Moberly, was the headmaster of Winchester College and later Bishop of Salisbury.
-In 1886 Moberly became the first principal of a hall of residence for young women, St. Hugh's College in Oxford.
+In 1886, Moberly became the first principal of a hall of residence for young women, St. Hugh's College in Oxford.
 It became apparent that Moberly needed someone to help run the college, and Jourdain was asked to become Moberly's assistant.

-Jourdain, born in 1863, was the eldest of ten children.
+Eleanor Jourdain, born in 1863, was the eldest of ten children.
 Her father, the Reverend Francis Jourdain, was the vicar of Ashbourne in Derbyshire.
 She was the sister of art historian Margaret Jourdain and mathematician Philip Jourdain.
 She went to school in Manchester, unlike most girls of the time who were educated at home.

 Jourdain was also the author of several textbooks, ran a school of her own, and after the incident became the vice-principal of St. Hugh's College.
 Before Jourdain was appointed, it was decided that the two women should get to know one another better; Jourdain owned an apartment in Paris where she tutored English children, and so Moberly went to stay with her.

 Claims

 Moberly and Jourdain recounted that they had decided to visit the Palace of Versailles as part of several trips around Paris, detailing how, on 10 August 1901, they travelled by train to Versailles.
-They remembered not thinking much of the palace after touring it, so they said they decided to walk through the gardens to the Petit Trianon but after reaching the Grand Trianon found it was closed to the public.
+They remembered not thinking much of the palace after touring it, so they said they decided to walk through the gardens to the Petit Trianon.
+Upon reaching the Grand Trianon they found it was closed to the public.